 - Search for the text that you want to translate.
 In this example, we translate the “Mark Complete” text.

-- Click the translations link, add the translated text, and tick the Translation is complete checkbox.
-Finally, click the Save button.
+- Click the plus icon, add the translated text, and press Enter on your keyboard to save.
 It is worth mentioning that you will find all LearnDash texts under the “learndash” text-domain.

 Some of LearnDash texts include place holders such as the “Next Topic”.
 To search for this text on the String Translation screen you need to search for “Next %s” and look for the “placeholder: Topic” context.